im-apo/discord-themes/README.md

 - Some themes may have minor compatibility issues with certain Discord updates
 - Custom emojis may need additional styling in some themes
 - Streaming overlay may require adjustment
+- AOT themes use external background images that require internet connection

 ---